NubeIO/rubix-ce-docs/docs/rubix-ce/services/histories.md

 2. Right-click the network where the point you want to trend is located.
 Click on the `edit` button.

-3. In the editing interface, check the following options:
-- `History Enable`: This option enables historical data logging for the selected point(s), allowing you to track and analyse past data trends.
-- `Auto Mapping Enable`: This option enables automatic mapping for the selected point(s).
 3. In the editing interface, check the `History Enable` checkbox. `Click save`.

 ![histories-point-settings.png](img/history-enable-1.png)